 - Develop significant quality relationships with peers and at least one adult

-- Discuss conflicting values and for their own values
+- Discuss conflicting values and navigate their own values

 - Feel pride of competence and mastery